-Fly your companion for free through 2022 with these Southwest credit card offers
+Last chance to fly your companion for free through 2022 with these Southwest credit card offers

 Just keep in mind that the credit cards must be for the same applicant — you can’t combine points amongst members.
 Also, Chase has become somewhat more restrictive about issuing business credit cards during the pandemic, though you may have more luck now than some businesses did earlier in the year.

 Let’s put it all together in an example.
 Imagine you apply for both the Southwest Plus card and the Southwest Performance Business card.
-(Yes, the Southwest Performance Business card can single-handedly earn you the pass, but as we mentioned, the $25,000 requirement within a six month timeframe might be quite a challenge for some.
-And you should never spend more on a credit card than you can afford).
+(Yes, the Southwest Performance Business card can single-handedly earn you the pass, but as we mentioned, the $25,000 requirement within a six-month time frame might be a challenge for some.
+And you should never spend more on a credit card than you can afford.)

 By just completing the first tier of spending on both cards, you can still earn the pass right away without any flying, extra spending or partner activity required.
 That’s because you’ll earn 50,000 bonus points from the Southwest Plus card after spending $2,000 on the card, and 70,000 bonus points from the Southwest Performance Business after spending $5,000 on the card.

-With this $7,000 in combined purchases between the two cards, you’ll earn a total of 127,000 qualifying points — 120,000 from the sign-up offer bonuses, and 7,000 points from the purchases you make in meeting the minimum spending requirements — enough to earn the Companion Pass.
+With this $7,000 in combined purchases between the two cards, you’ll earn a total of 127,000 qualifying points — 120,000 points from the sign-up bonuses and 7,000 points from the purchases you make in meeting the spending requirements.
+That’s enough to earn the Companion Pass with or without the extra 25,000-point boost from Southwest.

 So without even spending the extra amount on each respective card to earn the second-tier bonuses (which would be another $10,000 on the Southwest Plus to earn an additional 30,000 points, and another $25,000 on the Southwest Performance Business to earn an additional 30,000 points), you can still earn the pass from the comfort of your home.

+With the extra 25,000-point boost from Southwest, 115,000 points puts you over the threshold to earn the pass.
+However, if you didn’t have a Southwest account open by the end of last year, you’ll still be 10,000 points shy, which you can earn through flying on Southwest, partner activity or spending an additional $10,000 on either card.

-This puts you just 10,000 points shy of earning the pass, which you can earn either through flying, partner activity, or by spending an additional $8,000 on the personal card in the first nine months after opening the account to earn the second-tier of the sign-up bonus, giving you an extra 30,000 bonus points plus 8,000 points from your credit card spend for a total of 153,000 qualifying points.
+However, if you spend only $8,000 on the personal card in the first nine months after opening the account to earn the second tier of the sign-up bonus, you’ll get the additional 30,000 bonus points, plus 8,000 points from spending on your credit card for a grand total of 153,000 qualifying points.

 Just remember that since these are all Chase credit cards, all applicants are subject to Chase’s “5/24” rule.
 Under this rule, if you’ve been approved for five or more credit cards across all banks in the past 24 months, Chase will automatically deny your application.